chaypaterson/Cgir/README.md

 This is a CGI script/simple web framework that prints pages in a directory (or a text file, page by page), with some formatting options.

-This Python script should:
+The Python script at cgi-bin/cgir.cgi should:

     * read a text file
     * select a few lines of the file
-    * print a html page containing lines from the file, and some forward and back buttons.
+    * print a html page containing those lines, and some forward and back buttons.

 That's it.